widgetdude/node-pi-server/readme.md

 ## Information

+This readme is a work in progress.
+It will be updated as the project progresses.

+# Pi Setup

+Download and install PiImager from https://www.raspberrypi.org/software/

+# Pi Configuration

-## Install the OS
+## Install Raspbian

-Refer to the Raspi website to install the os on a SD Card. https://www.raspberrypi.com/documentation/computers/getting-started.html
+Download the Refer to the Raspi website to install the os on a SD Card. https://www.raspberrypi.com/documentation/computers/getting-started.html

 Here is a great step by step https://www.tomshardware.com/how-to/set-up-raspberry-pi